braveryapark/startup/README.md

 *UPDATE* I think I'm going to make a set number of buttons.
 Maybe each round there will be more, but I don't know how to let the user choose with what I currently know.
 *UPDATE* Round 1 will just have 4 buttons.
 Round 2 will have 9.
 Round 3 will have 16.
 If I don't like the look, I'll change these later.
+*UPDATE* I am planning on having just one screen of many butons, but the number of rounds are unlimited.
+It is only limited by the user pressing "Done".
+Then times are averaged and the score sheet will appear.
+*TO DO*
+Save username as done in Simon.
+Evaluate times.
+Calculate averages.
+Print to scoresheet.
+Fit buttons to screen.
+Add "Done" button.
+Change colors.
+*Possible Cool Things*
+End if wrong button is clicked.
+User picks color scheme.
+User picks number of buttons (or level of difficulty).
+Allow multiple users to have scores recorded on scoresheet.
+Shadow buttons(on hover or all).

 http://13.58.9.209/